-Rebar calculator helps to find out how many rebars you need to create a reinforcement in a concrete slab and how much it will cost you.
-Moreover, it can estimate the dimensions of the grid that should be used.
-In the article below, you will find what is rebar, check the rebar sizes and find the step-by-step tutorial on how to use the rebar calculator.
+Rebar calculator helps to find out how many rebars you need to create reinforcement in a concrete slab and how much it will cost you.
+Moreover, it can estimate the grid dimensions that you should use.
+In the article below, you will find out what rebar is, check the rebar sizes, and find the step-by-step tutorial on how to use the rebar calculator.

 What is rebar?